graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

   ``--use_synthetic_data`` flag to control how the inputs to the graph will be initialised on the IPU.
 The values will be either random (``--synthetic_data_initializer=random``) or a constant value ``X`` (``--synthetic_data_initializer=X``)

+* ``--use_ipu_model`` will use the Poplar IPUModel for graph compilation and execution.

+* ``--log_cycle_count`` will log the number of cycles used in evaluating the main graph.
+The numeric argument indicates the tile on which the cycle count operation will be created.
+  This may be used as an alternative to profiling for graphs with dynamic control flow.

+* ``--while_loop_brute_force_max_trip_count`` is the upper bound for how many iterations a while loop will be simulated for in order to brute force the number of times it will be executed.

 * ``--max_compilation_threads`` sets the maximum number of threads which Poplar is allowed to use for compiling the executable.